linq2js/rxblox/packages/rxblox/README.md

 **Additional Properties:**

-- `action.abort()` - Abort the currently running action
+- `action.cancel()` - Cancel the currently running action
-- `action.aborted` - Whether the action has been aborted
+- `action.cancelled` - Whether the action has been cancelled

 **Options:**